Friday, December 31, 2021

 Another unique design of the house is the stone-pitched walls for some of the walls.
 This type of wall common in colonial era is hardly seen these days.
 This is probably because of the lack of labour skill and high labour cost!

-Almost all colonial era government quarters were built with attached labour quarters or workers quarters or nearby.
-Behind the particular house just outside the small kitchen at the rear, a short concrete paved walkway linked to a flight of steps that led to the workers quarter.
-The labour quarter was of rectangular shape.
-There was a single bedroom at one end, a small kitchen in the middle and two cubicles at the other end, one for the squad-typed toilet and the other was the shower-typed bathroom.
+Almost all government quarters built during the colonial era came with attached or nearby labour quarters for domestic staff.
+Behind this particular house, just outside the small rear kitchen, a short concrete-paved walkway led to a flight of steps that ascended to the workers’ quarters.
+The structure was rectangular in shape.
+It comprised a single bedroom at one end, a small kitchen in the middle, and two cubicles at the other end - one housing a squat-style toilet, and the other a shower-style bathroom.

 I recall writing about an incidence when I walked home after watching a Dracula movie way back in 1968 close to midnight (Read here).This house is very near to the spot where a man committed suicide by hanging in a nearby tree!